Sleep improves athletic performance!

 6. Conclusion

-1. Why is sport so important to us?
+1. Why is sport so important for us?

-Our body is programmed for a life of movement.
-Without exercise, our skeleton, muscles and internal organs cannot get enough oxygen and nutrients.
-During sport, our muscles and brain work at full speed.
+Our bodies are programmed for a life of movement.
+Without exercise, our skeleton, muscles and internal organs cannot adequately supply themselves with oxygen and nutrients.
+During sport, our muscles and our brain work at full speed.

 › Effects of muscle activation

-• Energy production is ramped up, making energy reserves available.
+• Energy production is increased, making energy reserves available.

-• The hormone system sends messenger substances into the body that ensure that the supply systems necessary for muscle contraction, such as cardiac output and blood flow, are activated.
+• The hormonal system sends messenger substances into the body that ensure that the supply systems necessary for muscle contraction, such as cardiac output and blood flow, are activated.

 • Our cardiovascular system is activated.
-The heart and lungs are "trained" and continuously adapt to the training.
+The heart and lungs are “trained” and continually adapt to the training.
 More blood is pumped through the body and all cells are supplied with sufficient oxygen.

-• The adrenaline produced increases the heart's performance, while cortisol is used to provide energy during training.
+• Educated adrenaline increases the performance of the heart, while cortisol serves to provide energy during training.

-• More growth factors and serotonin (happy hormones) are released in the brain.
+• More growth factors and serotonin (happiness hormones) are released in the brain.
 The growth factors promote nerve growth, strengthen our memory and promote the performance of our brain.

-In the course of training, numerous adjustments take place in the very organs that provide, absorb and transport oxygen and nutrients.
-Because this is good for us and keeps us healthy, the World Health Organization (WHO) recommends moderate endurance training for at least 2.5 hours per week.
+During the course of training, numerous adjustments occur in the very organs that provide, absorb and transport oxygen and nutrients.
+Because it's good for you and keeps us healthy, the World Health Organization (WHO) recommends moderate endurance training for at least 2.5 hours per week.
 The whole thing should be supplemented by moderate strength training to strengthen the muscles.
-In this way we increase our general performance - physically and mentally!
+This increases our general performance - physically and mentally!

-Important: regularity!
-The body adapts to the regular loads during a training session.
-The blood circulation improves, muscle mass is built up, the energy stores in the muscles increase and the performance increases in the long term.
-Regular physical activity is therefore a sensible New Year's resolution thanks to the numerous positive effects.
+Important: Regularity!
+The body adapts to the regular stress during a training session.
+Blood circulation improves, muscle mass is built up, energy stores in the muscles increase and performance increases in the long term.
+Thanks to its numerous positive effects, engaging in regular physical activity is a sensible New Year's resolution.

 Leistungskurve der sportlichen Leistung im Tagesverlauf

-Our physical performance does not improve directly during the training session (here only the impulses are set), but mainly after the training in the regeneration phase.
-In the period after training, the body should therefore be provided with sufficient nutrients so that it can regenerate optimally and react to the impulses set.
-Sleep plays a central role in this.
-It forms the most important regeneration phase for our body, in which, among other things, growth hormones are released and the energy stores in the muscles and brain are filled.
+Our physical performance does not improve directly during the training session (only the impulses are provided here), but especially after training in the regeneration phase.
+In the period after training, the body should therefore be provided with sufficient nutrients so that it can regenerate optimally and respond to the impulses set.
+Sleep plays a central role here.
+It is the most important regeneration phase for our body, in which, among other things, growth hormones are released and the energy stores in the muscles and brain are filled.

 3. Better performance through more sleep

 Good sleep can improve sports performance!
-Athletes who sleep more at night and reduce their sleep deficit perform better and are in a better mood, according to a recent study by sleep researchers at Stanford University in California.
-The US scientists examined athletes from Stanford University's tennis team between the ages of 18 and 21.
-In the first three weeks, the subjects maintained their usual daily rhythm.
-Over the next six weeks, they increased their sleep time to 10 hours a night.
-The result: In the sprint test, the well-rested athletes improved by an average of 10% and the success rate of the serves in the field increased by approx. 20% But not only the athletic performance improved - the researchers also found that the daytime sleepiness of the test subjects was reduced and their mood improved significantly.
-These results have supported follow-up studies in other sports (swimming, athletics, basketball, etc.) ) confirmed.
+Athletes who sleep more at night and reduce their sleep deficit are more productive and have a better mood, according to a recent study by sleep researchers at Stanford University in California.
+The US scientists examined athletes from the tennis team at Stanford University between the ages of 18 and 21.
+In the first three weeks, the test subjects maintained their usual daily rhythm.
+Over the next six weeks, they increased their sleep time to 10 hours per night.
+The result: In the sprint test, the well-rested athletes improved by an average of 10% and the success rate of serves in the field increased by approx. 20%.
+But it wasn't just their athletic performance that improved - the researchers also found that the test subjects' daytime sleepiness decreased and their mood significantly improved.
+These results have also been confirmed by follow-up studies in other sports (swimming, athletics, basketball, etc.) confirmed.

 Guter Schlaf verbessert die sportliche Leistung